New York Red Bulls vs. Vancouver Whitecaps | Champions League QFs, 1st Leg

 New York Red Bulls vs. Vancouver Whitecaps

-Red Bull Arena - Harrison, NJ (USA)
+Red Bull Arena - Harrison, NJ

 Wednesday, Feb.
 22 - 8 pm ET